Certificate of Qualification - National Examining Board

 Dr. Thundathil’s major contributions to the academic mission of UCVM are:

 Dr. Thundathil’s research is focused on regulation of sperm function and sperm contributions to embryo development at an interdisciplinary level.
-In addition, he is interested in developing reproductive technologies for preserving endangered wildlife and technology enhanced learning in DVM program.
-His specific research projects are: 1) Morphologically abnormal bovine sperm: A model for the study of spermatogenesis, sperm function and sperm contributions to preimplantation embryo development (funded by NSERC-DG); 2) Na/K-ATPase as a fertility marker for beef cattle (funded by ALMA); 3) Development of reproductive technologies for genetic preservation; 4) Modulation of nutrition as a management tool for enhancing reproductive potential of dairy bulls (collaborative project with Dr. John Kastelic; supported through Eyes High initiative, U of C); 5) Testis-specific isoform of Angiotensin Converting Enzyme as a fertility marker in dairy bulls (NSERC-CRD); 6) Potential impacts of pre-natal nutrition and selection for residual feed intake (RFI) on bull reproductive development and fertility (collaborative project with Dr. Carolyn Fitzsimmons, U of A); and 7) Use of Virtual Animal Patient case simulations for teaching and assessing DVM courses.
+In addition, he is interested in developing reproductive technologies for preserving endangered wildlife and enhancing reproductive health at an interdisciplinary level.
+His specific research projects are: 1) Na/K-ATPase and regulation of sperm function (funded by NSERC-DG); 2) Testis-specific isoform of Angiotensin-converting enzyme and regulation of sperm function (funded by NSERC-DG); 3) Development of reproductive technologies for genetic preservation of wildlife; 4) Modulation of nutrition as a management tool for enhancing reproductive potential of dairy bulls; 5) Effect of environmental factors on preimplantation development of mammalian embryos (collaborative project with the Regional Fertility Program, Calgary); 6) Nutritional modulation of sperm epigenome (collaborative project with INRA, France); and 7) In vitro production of cattle embryos for commercial purpose (funded by ALMA).
 The most exciting aspect of Dr. Thundathil's research program is the availability of a wide spectrum of expertise, facilities, and collaborators (within and external to U of C), which attracts trainees with various backgrounds (basic science and DVM) and research interests (basic science, applied and clinical research).

 Important research contributions: